JBS ups Pilgrim's Pride stake to 75 percent

-SAO PAULO, March 14 (Reuters) - Brazil’s JBS SA , the world’s biggest beef processor, raised its stake in affiliate Pilgrim’s Pride Corp by $107.2 million, strengthening its bet on a United States chicken market struggling with rising feed costs.
+SAO PAULO (Reuters) - Brazil’s JBS SA (JBSS3.SA), the world’s biggest beef processor, raised its stake in affiliate Pilgrim’s Pride Corp PPC.N by $107.2 million, strengthening its bet on a United States chicken market struggling with rising feed costs.

 JBS said it purchased the remaining stock belonging to founder Lonnie “Bo” Pilgrim at roughly $5.69 per share, according to securities filing on Wednesday, raising its stake in Pilgrim’s Pride from 68 percent to 75.3 percent.